camunda/camunda-docs/docs/components/best-practices/architecture/sizing-your-environment.md

 ## Planning non-production environments

 All clusters can be used for development, testing, integration, Q&A, and production.
+In Camunda Cloud SaaS, production and test environments are organized via separate organizations within Camunda Cloud to ease the management of clusters, while also minimizing the risk to accidentally accessing a production cluster.

 Note that functional unit tests that are written in Java and use [zeebe-proces-test](https://github.com/camunda-cloud/zeebe-process-test/), will use an in-memory broker in unit tests, so no development cluster is needed for this use case.